RoryHemmings/cyber-rootkit-s23/blog_post.md

 probably better to have bigger groups we could cut back on lectures even more

-making the docker container more flimsy
+making the docker container more flimsy - docker is intentionally designed to avoid being exploited in the way we did.
+However our rootkit would work on a monolithic server.

-## Conclusion

-This quarter the malware lab was a major learning experience.

 ## References